Jaseci-Labs/jaseci/examples/CanoniCAI/CCAI_codelab.md

 Let's quickly break it down.
 * For FAQ, the `nlu` logic uses the USE QA model to find the most relevant answer.
 Here we are re-using the `intent` field in the walker context to save the matched answer.
 You can also opt to create another field dedicated to FAQ NLU result.
 * For the traversal logic, this is very similar to the previous FAQ logic, i.e. find the `faq_state` node connected to here that contains the most relevant answer.
+* `for n in -->` iterates through all the nodes connected with an outgoing edge from the current node.
+You can use `.context` on any node variables to access its variables.

 And the logic for the `faq_state` that contains the answer is relatively simple;
 ```js